U.S. citizenship requirements

 If you are applying for naturalization through lawful permanent residency or marriage, you may be able to file your application 90 days early and before you meet your LPR status requirement.

-Dual citizenship is when you have citizenship in two countries at the same time.
 The U.S. does not require you to give up your citizenship in another country.
 However, some countries do not allow dual citizenship with the United States.
+Dual citizenship is when you have citizenship in two countries at the same time. |

 Next: Learn how to apply for citizenship